Largest hyperbolic actions and quasi-parabolic actions in groups: Mapping class groups

 \begin{rem} Using quasimorphisms allows Theorem \ref{lineal} to be applied for many other mapping classes $\phi$.
 As an example, if $\phi$ is a chiral pseudo-Anosov supported on a subsurface $V\subset S$ with $g(V)<g(S)/2$ and with one boundary component, then there exists a homogeneous quasimorphism $q:\Mod(S)\to \R$ not vanishing on $\phi$ (see \cite{scl}).
 This quasimorphism then gives rise to a lineal action of $\Mod(S)$ in which $\phi$ acts loxodromically.
 By Theorem \ref{lineal}, this action is maximal. \end{rem}

 We now turn our attention to elements of $\mc H(\Mod(S))$ that are not lineal.
 For the following theorem, we use $\Mod(V)$ to denote the elements of $\Mod(S)$ supported on $V$.
 This is technically larger than the mapping class group of $V$ because it includes elements which permute the components of $\partial V$.
 We denote by $\PMod(V)$ the elements of $\Mod(S)$ supported on $V$ that fix $\partial V$ pointwise.
+For the convenience of the reader, we recall the notation $V,U_1,W_1,\ldots,W_n$: $V$ is a subsurface which is disjoint from some surface in its $\Mod(S)$-orbit.
+The complementary subsurfaces to $V$ are the subsurfaces $W_1,\ldots,W_n$.
+Since $V$ is disjoint from a surface in its $\Mod(S)$-orbit there is some translate of $V$ contained in one of the subsurfaces $W_1,\ldots,W_n$.
+The numbering is chosen so that this translate is contained in $W_1$.
+Finally, $U_1$ is the complementary subsurface to $W_1$.

 \begin{thm} Suppose that $g(W_1)>g(U_1)$.
 If $[\Mod(S)\curvearrowright X]\in\mathcal{H}(\Mod(S)) \setminus \mathcal{H}_\ell(\Mod(S))$, then either $[\Mod(S)\curvearrowright X]\in \mathcal{H}^{qp}(\Mod(S))$ or the action $\Mod(V)\curvearrowright X$ is elliptic. \end{thm}